Fraser Valley Estate PLanning Council

 Guests

-Estate Planners and Guests invited by FVEPC members – Guest Fee is $90 per dinner meeting.
-Guest Fees can be paid online by clicking here
+Estate Planners and Guests invited by FVEPC members – Guest Fee is $95 per dinner meeting.
+Guests may sign up for events via EventBrite.
+When registering, select a “GUEST” ticket.

 Guests may attend one meeting, then must apply for membership.